We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 BSEE conducts no-notice exercises with operators to evaluate safety plan execution.

-SEMS incorporates the elements of American Petroleum Institute's API RP 75, to focus attention, resources, and initiatives on recognizing and managing all aspects of safety and health management and the underlying safety culture to promote continuous improvements in safety and environmental performance.
+SEMS incorporates the elements of American Petroleum Institute's API Recommended Practice 75, Recommended Practice for a Safety and Environmental Management System for Offshore Operations and Assets.
+It's aim is to focus attention, resources, and initiatives on recognizing and managing all aspects of safety and health management and the underlying safety culture to promote continuous improvements in safety and environmental performance.

 Knowledge Check Choose the best answer for the question.